infection/site/src/guide/custom-mutators.md

 }
 ```

 - `canMutate()` method is used to determine if the current mutator can mutate the node during traversing AST.
-Wha we are interested in here is `Node\Scalar\String_` class that represents strings in `nikic/php-parser` lib.
+What we are interested in here is `Node\Scalar\String_` class that represents strings in `nikic/php-parser` lib.

-> How to know which AST node you need?
-You can play wih AST in this awesome tool, by writing simple source code and clicking to AST nodes: https://getrector.com/ast
+  > How to know which AST node you need to use in `Mutator::canMutate()`?
+You can play wih [AST Explorer](https://infection-php.dev/ast), by writing simple source code and clicking to AST nodes.

 - `mutate()` method is the code where our mutation happens.
 This method is only executed if `canMutate()` returns `true` for a `Node`, so we always know that an instance of `Node\Scalar\String_` is passed to `mutate()`.
 What we do here is just creating a new `Node\Scalar\String_` instance passing `Infected!` string, and preserve original node attributes (internal things like position of the node and others).
 Make sure to always create new nodes with keeping original attributes.
-- `getDefiniion()` is a method that returns information about new mutator: it's description, category and diff between original and mutated code.
+- `getDefinition()` is a method that returns information about new mutator: its description, category and diff between original and mutated code.
 Make sure to always add details here.
-This will be used for docuemntation and `bin/infection describe` command.
+This will be used for documentation and `bin/infection describe` command.

 ## 2. Register mutator